How many people die from drunk driving each year?

 - Since Congress raised the drinking age to 21 in 1984, NHTSA estimates that minimum-drinking-age laws have saved 31,959 lives.

-- According to NHTSA, for every one arrest made for drunk driving or DUI/DWI, there is an estimated 500 to 2,000 drunk driving incidents go unpenalized.
+- According to the National Highway Traffic Safety Administration, for every one arrest made for drunk driving or DUI/DWI, there is an estimated 500 to 2,000 drunk driving incidents go unpenalized.

-- 50% of teens age 21 or younger who died in car accidents were passengers, not drivers.
+- 50% of teens age 21 or younger who died in car accidents were passengers, not motorists or motorcyclists.

 - The NIAAA reported that in 2000, 24% of American eighth-graders reported having used alcohol in the past month, and 9% of them reported having been drunk in the past month.